Brian-Masse/Shorter/README.md

 ### **v1.1.1**

 - Fixed a bug that prevented update notifcations from sending to physical devices
+- Added a Scroll Gesture to access long Shorter Post Notes

 ### **New Features**
 - Added a pull down to refresh on the home page post list